traublmak/amazon-forecast-samples/workshops/no_code_workshop/forecast-with-console.md

 ![Forecast import successful](pictures/forecast_dataset_created.png)

 8. Import will start.
-You can go in created Dataser group and the following screen will appear:
+You can go in created Dataset group _AmazonForecastWorkshopDatasetGroup_ and the following screen will appear:

 ![Forecast import dataset pending](pictures/forecast_import_dataset_pending.png)